-There is a noticeable discrepancy between the maximal recovery velocities in simulation (Table~\ref{tab:mc-collision-recovery}) and on the physical system (Figure~\ref{fig:hw-collision-recovery}), highlighting the “sim-to-real” gap~\cite{zhao2022}.
-While the simulation provides a theoretical upper limit for the performance of the proposed approach hardware limitations still constraint the results with the physical prototype.
-In particular, do hardware failures occur before the collision aware estimator's or the recovery controller's limits are reached, alongside the cumulative effect of non-modeled dynamics in simulation.
+Furthermore, there is a noticeable discrepancy between the maximal recovery velocities in simulation (Table~\ref{tab:mc-collision-recovery}) and on the physical system (Figure~\ref{fig:hw-collision-recovery}).
+While the simulation provides a theoretical upper limit for the performance of the proposed approach, hardware limitations still constraint the results with the physical prototype.
+In particular, hardware failures occur before the collision-aware estimator's or the recovery controller's limits are reached, alongside the cumulative effect of non-modeled dynamics in simulation.
 At high velocities, collision recovery commands the motors to generate large thrust values, leading to a surge in current draw from the onboard batteries.
-Since the batteries are optimized for minimal weight, this causes a significant voltage drop—sometimes below the flight controller's minimum threshold—resulting in a momentary shutdown and a crash.
-Furthermore, at very high speeds, the compliant mechanism of the tactile sensor compresses too rapidly, causing the top part to strike the underlying integrated circuit breaking its surface-mount solder joints.
+Since the batteries are optimized for minimal weight, this causes a significant voltage drop—sometimes below the flight controller's minimum threshold—resulting in a momentary shutdown and a crash. { These ``brownouts'' could be mitigated by using higher-capacity batteries, but this would increase the overall weight of the system, thereby reducing the maximal recovery speed.
+We choose to accept this tradeoff as we prioritize exploring the limit of the proposed approach.} Furthermore, at very high speeds, the compliant mechanism of the tactile sensor compresses too rapidly, causing the top part to strike the underlying integrated circuit and breaking its surface-mount solder joints.
 This renders the sensor inoperative and leads to system failure.
-Lastly, as seen in Figure~\ref{fig:hw-impl}, the batteries are mounted with a weak axis parallel to the drone's forward direction leading to the them slipping out during high-speed impacts and consequently disconnecting the electronics.
+Lastly, as seen in Figure~\ref{fig:hw-impl}, the batteries are mounted with a weak axis parallel to the drone's forward direction, leading to them slipping out during high-speed impacts and consequently disconnecting the electronics.